carlosmoliv/language-boost-api/README.md

 An API for a language learning platform that I'm developing from scratch for study purposes.

-My approach involves applying Test-Driven Development (TDD), Clean Architecture, Clean Code, Design Patterns, and SOLID principles.
+My approach involves applying TDD, Clean Architecture, Clean Code, Design Patterns, and SOLID principles.
 I'm adhering to the Classic School of TDD (also known as Detroit/Chicago), focusing on testing behavior rather than implementation details.
 This project aims to enhance my understanding of best practices in software development.

 Regarding the test strategy, influenced by the Classical School and drawing insights from Vladimir Korikov's book, I'll opt for targeted mocking.
 This means I'll only mock when necessary, specifically in situations involving unmanaged out-of-process dependencies like SMTP and Payment gateways.